DUI Refusal in Brea

 - For a third time DUI offense, you will face; 3-year driver’s license suspension, and up to 10 days in jail

-It is important to call a competent DUI lawyer as soon as is possible because a strong defense can be mounted if steps are taken soon enough.
+It is important to call a DUI attorney as soon as is possible because a strong defense can be mounted if steps are taken soon enough.
+Call our law firm to speak to one of our DUI lawyers as soon as possible.
+The sooner you call, the faster we can get started on your case.